Frequently Asked Questions

-The North Gloucestershire Railway, which operates the Narrow Gauge Railway, is totally independent of the GWSR; they are not running at present. www.toddington-narrow-gauge.co.uk.
+The North Gloucestershire Railway, which operates the Narrow Gauge Railway, is totally independent of the GWSR.
+Find out when they are running by visiting their website: www.toddington-narrow-gauge.co.uk.

 The GWR is committed to making everyone's visit to the railway as enjoyable as possible.
 You can find details of disabled access and facilities on this page.